 Common variations on this model include slope-selecting currents that vanish for only a discrete set of ∇h directions, reflecting the underlying crystalline structure, and models without slope selection.
-The physical basis and experimental evidence for these various models are described in Refs.
-5, 6, 23-25 and references therein.
+The physical basis and experimental evidence for these various models is described in ^{5,6,23,24,25} and references therein.